bakytk/React-games/README.md

 ###### Database

 1.  using `migrations` would be a best approach, both for initiating and seeding database, but given custom files, setup with `sql-native` files would be a work in itself, so instead the following is implemented:
 1.  `sequlize` is used to create (initiate) tables, schema is left as default `public`
 1. For seeding data with `games.json` and inserting custom users, `db/seed/index.ts` is used
+1.  when the server is started, all necessary tables are generated with `sequelize`, then all you need to do is to make a post request to `/seedGames` with null body, but JWT-token is required
 1. For deployment, `fly.io` service is used, as it has free support for `postgres` database

 Use the following commands to run and deploy: